Feastio

 La Petite Grocery occupies a humble yet historic space on Magazine Street in a city replete with restaurants calling for your attention.

-Opened in 2004 by chef-owner Justin Devillier and wife Mia, La Petite Grocery is the latest incarnation of a late 1800s building used as a tea, coffee, and butter depot, butcher shop, and, yes, grocery store.
+Opened in 2004 by chef-owner Justin Devillier and his wife, Mia, La Petite Grocery is the latest incarnation of a late 1800s building that was previously used as a tea, coffee, and butter depot, a butcher shop, and, yes, a grocery store.

 La Petite Grocery in New Orleans